1970 Arkansas Razorbacks football team

 The 1970 Arkansas Razorbacks football team represented the University of Arkansas in the Southwest Conference (SWC) during the 1970 NCAA University Division football season.
 In their 13th year under head coach Frank Broyles, the Razorbacks compiled a 9–2 record (6–1 against SWC opponents), finished in second place behind Texas in the SWC, and outscored all opponents by a combined total of 402 to 144.
-The team finished the season ranked #11 in the final AP Poll and #12 in the final UPI Coaches Poll.
+The team finished the season ranked No. 11 in the final AP poll and No. 12 in the final UPI Coaches Poll.

+The Razorbacks began the season by losing 34-28 in a nationally televised night game at Little Rock (Arkansas' stadium in Fayetteville did not have lights at the time) vs. Stanford, led by standout quarterback Jim Plunkett.
+The Indians used the game as a springboard to the Pacific-8 Conference championship and a Rose Bowl triumph over Ohio State, with Plunkett earning the Heisman Trophy; he went on to be the No. 1 overall selection of the 1971 NFL draft by the Boston (changed to New England two months after the draft) Patriots.

+The Stanford-Arkansas match was arranged by ABC after the NCAA allowed teams to schedule an 11th game starting in 1970.

-Tackle Dick Bumpas was a consensus All-American for Arkansas in 1970, with Chuck Dicus also earning first-team honors.
+Defensive tackle Dick Bumpas was a consensus All-American for Arkansas in 1970, with Chuck Dicus also earning first-team honors.
 Bill McClard averaged 7.3 points per game from the kicking position, the best in the nation for 1970.
 McClard converted on 50 of 51 extra points and 10 of 15 field goals.
 McClard connected on a 60-yard field goal against the Mustangs of SMU.
 This is the third-longest field goal in Arkansas history.
 Quarterback Bill Montgomery completed 80% of his pass attempts (12 of 15) against Oklahoma State, tied for sixth-best in Arkansas history in that category.
 Arkansas gained 658 yards (296 pass 362 rush) against TCU, the third most in the history of the Razorbacks.